How to Prepare for the USMLE Step 1: A Complete Study Guide

 Among these, the United States Medical Licensing Examination (USMLE) series of exams stands out as pivotal checkpoints that you must clear to progress through your medical education and obtain your license to practice.
 This U.S. licensing exam is divided into three parts, with the first two occurring during medical school, and the third occurring during your post-medical school residency.

-Keep reading to explore effective strategies for studying and preparing for the USMLE Step 1, which will help ensure you achieve success throughout your medical career journey.
+Keep reading to explore effective strategies for USMLE Step 1 preparation, including developing an effective USMLE Step 1 study plan, which will help ensure you achieve your goals.

 What Is the USMLE Step 1?